kliberf/recodex-cli/README.md

 Unit tests are using py.test and are located in the `/tests` directory.

 ### Running tests
-- unit tests: `python setup.py test`
+- unit tests: `pytest --doctest-modules`